 Ultimately, it’s hard to pin down the mysterious ceremony rationally – Islamic theologians have pondered it for centuries, and it continues to enchant even the most secular of viewers with its sense of spinning into the infinite.
 Suffice to say, it takes months of dedication for devout initiates to learn the Rumi ropes – as well as a wooden board and a bag of salt.
 Using the salt to prevent slipping and blisters, the trainee spins with his left big toe and second toe around a nail in the middle of the square training board, while holding his right foot perpendicular to his left and his arms crossed with palms to shoulders.

 He must turn his foot and his whole body to the right without raising his heel from the board, and he later progresses to whirling without the nail, opening his arms and wearing the all-important white tennure robe.
 “The skirts opening in the air like an umbrella during sema is called ‘opening tennure ’,” explains Çakmut.
 “While wearing tennure, the whirling dervish feels lighter in aerodynamic terms, and this helps prevent dizziness.”

 A mystical form of Islam, Sufism shuns all forms of materialism in pursuit of asceticism.
 In most historical accounts, Sufis are commonly known as persons of religious learning whose aspirations revolve around being close to Allah.

-The whirling dervishes are part of the Mevlevi Order, a sect of Sufism born in the 13th century.
-Also known as The Mevlevis, the dervishes revere Islamic scholar, mystic and renowned Persian poet Jalaluddin Rumi (Mevlana), who greatly influenced Muslim writing and culture.
+The whirling dervishes are part of the Mevlevi Order, a sect of Sufism born in the 13th century, also known as the Mevlevis.
+The dervishes revere the Islamic scholar, mystic and renowned Persian poet Jalaluddin Rumi (or Mevlâna – ‘our leader’), who greatly influenced Muslim writing and culture.
 Many of his poems describe his overpowering love for God.